 Although the layout of your house may not be ideal for setting up a home office, it's vital for your wellbeing that you have an area that is dedicated to working.
 This may help you to mentally separate work time from time with your kids so that you can be fully present in both situations.
 As you set up your desk and other materials, think about what sort of environment will help you to focus.
 Things like an ergonomic chair, good lighting, and minimal distractions may make a big difference to your productivity.
 In addition, invest in organisational products such as filing cabinets and plastic drawers to reduce clutter.

-Make working from home a little less challenging and take a look at our blog post on the top ten tools and gadgets for work from home staff.
+Make working from home a little less challenging!
+Click to take a look at our top ten tools and gadgets for work from home staff.

 Even with all the right preparations, being a mumpreneur will be a daily challenge.
 This level of multitasking requires a great deal of motivation, willingness to ask for help, and intentional use of time.
 As you learn to balance your developing company, your kids, and employee wellbeing, remember that you will make mistakes along the way.
 Learn from them and keep on trying.

 Want to show just how much your staff means to you?
-Use Staff Treats to reward your workers with thousands of benefits and discounts.
+Use Staff Treats to reward your workers with thousands of benefits and discounts - today.